dsmdavid/FantasyLeague_WebDataConnector/README.md

 1. This is a WDC for Tableau that will get the current standings of a fantasy league (fixed to league 76993 at the moment) from the *Fantasy Premier League* (at least for phase 1)
 2. I was unable to query the FPL Api directly (CORS error), so Andre347 graciously showed me how to [set up my own server](https://github.com/andre347/CORS-Server-WDC).
 3. Finally, deployed to Zeit, and it seems to be working!
+4. 20190827 Update: was getting an authentication error randomly, so have changed to the python API which seems to be working fine.

 ## Calling the WDC in Tableau: